 There’s a limit when applying the premium pricing strategy.
-RevPAR, as indicator for hotel revenue will become stagnate due to changing customers’ behaviour as they tend to look for other market options.
+RevPAR, as an indicator for hotel revenue, will become stagnate due to changing customers’ behaviour as they tend to look for other market options.
 The RevPAR performance of a hotel is positively related to relative price positioning but negative to relative price fluctuation.
-This propose that adopting premium pricing strategy and maintaining a stable relative pricing position will contribute to a relatively higher RevPAR.
+This proposes that adopting a premium pricing strategy and maintaining a stable relative pricing position will contribute to a relatively higher RevPAR.

 Only when you realize at what rates your competitors offer their rooms will you be capable of coming up with a competitor-based pricing strategy.
 When performed and managed appropriately, this will help you figure what customers are paying and how much they are willing to pay.

 Point to acknowledge: